desune2487/Voron_Stealthburner_CW2_-0.2mm_Drive_Gear_Reposition_Mod/README.md

 # Voron

-A -0.2mm modification to Clockwork 2's drive gear placement in order to better center the filament path.
+A modification to Clockwork2's drive gear placement, moving it -0.2mm in order to better center the filament path for better grip.

+Explanation of images:
-CW2_20220928.png is the original gear placement as of 20220928.
+CW2_20220928.png is the original Clockwork2 gear placement as of 20220928.
 CW2_DX_mod.png is the -0.2mm gear placement of this mod.